 Recommended by Yulia of MissTourist.com

-History lover or not, Wormslow Historic Site is adored by all who visit and a must-stop during your trip to Savannah!
+History lover or not, Wormslow Historic Site is adored by all who visit and is a must-stop during your trip to Savannah!
 The historic estate was originally owned by a carpenter named Noble Jones.
-Home to the oldest structure still standing in Savannah today, the estate as well as the ruins of Noble Jone’s house date all the way back to 1745.
+Home to the oldest structure still standing in Savannah today, the estate and the ruins of Noble Jones’s house date back to 1745.

-With 500-acres to explore, either with a guided tour or a solo wander, there is certainly something here to suit every taste.
-The picturesque plantation is just begging to be the star of a photoshoot and the forest welcomes you with miles of trails to walk and ponder.
-Don’t miss the incredible views of the Isle of Hope and be sure to check out the official website to see if there are any special events happening during the time of your visit.
+With 500 acres to explore, either with a guided tour or a solo wander, there is certainly something here to suit every taste.
+The picturesque plantation is just begging to be the star of a photoshoot, and the forest welcomes you with miles of trails to walk and ponder.
+Don’t miss the incredible views of the Isle of Hope, and be sure to check out the official website to see if any special events are happening during your visit.

-What’s more, Wormslow Historic Site couldn’t be any more convenient to access, just jump in the car and within 15 mins from your hotel in Savannah, the prestigious gates will be waiting to welcome you with open arms.
+What’s more, Wormslow Historic Site couldn’t be more convenient.
+Jump in the car, and within 15 minutes from your hotel in Savannah, the prestigious gates will be waiting to welcome you with open arms.
 Entry costs $10 for adults and is open daily from 9 am-5 pm.

 #8 – Owens-Thomas House